basic-1/basic-1/README.md

 - `./samples` - some basic samples
 - `./source` - source directory
 - `./source/b1i` - source files of a simple command-line interpreter
+- `./source/b1icommon` - some common source files and scripts for building interpreter executables and distributives
+- `./source/b1ig` - source files of interpreter with graphical IDE and debugger (wxWidgets GUI library is needed to build it)
 - `./source/common` - common source files
 - `./source/core` - interpreter core source files
 - `./source/ext` - a separate directory for environment-specific source files